 Becoming more mindful of your screen-watching tendencies, in general, can also work wonders and address both back pain and neck pain.

 - Straighten your back and avoid bending over your smartphone or tablet from a hunched position.
 Sit up straight with your chest out and your shoulders back.

 - Bring your phone up to eye level, which will keep your spine in the right position by raising or propping your arms up in front of your eyes so that you don’t need to look down to see the screen.

 - Tuck your chin into your chest to look down rather than dropping your head forward.

 Click here to see a quick demonstration of better posture that will help you maintain this curvature in your cervical spine while using your smartphone.

-Seeking Professional Treatment
+Persistent Problems?
+Seek Professional Treatment